emperorofmars/ava_base_setup/readme.md

 * Add the `AVA/VRChat/AVA Base Setup` Component to the root of your avatar.
 (The same GameObject where the VRChatAvatarDescriptor is placed)
 * Split up your animator controller into appropriate pieces.
 * Place the partial controllers in the appropriate slots.
+* Add the expressions menu and parameters below.
+You can optionally split them up as well.
+Do not include the Face Tracking menu from VRCFT Templates.
+It's going to be added automatically.
 * Profit!

 If the mesh with the face-tracking blendshapes is not named `Body`, add the `AVA/VRChat/Face Tracking Producer` component and specify the face mesh.